MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/New-MgBookingBusinessAppointment.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphBookingAppointment1>`: Represents a booked appointment of a service by a customer in a business.
+BODYPARAMETER <IMicrosoftGraphBookingAppointment1>: Represents a booked appointment of a service by a customer in a business.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AdditionalInformation <String>]`: Additional information that is sent to the customer when an appointment is confirmed.
-  - `[AnonymousJoinWebUrl <String>]`: Url of meeting to join anonymously.
+  - `[AnonymousJoinWebUrl <String>]`: The URL of the meeting to join anonymously.
   - `[CustomerEmailAddress <String>]`: The SMTP address of the bookingCustomer who is booking the appointment.
   - `[CustomerId <String>]`: The ID of the bookingCustomer for this appointment.
 If no ID is specified when an appointment is created, then a new bookingCustomer object is created.
 Once set, you should consider the customerId immutable.
   - `[CustomerLocation <IMicrosoftGraphLocation1>]`: location